Is it Trauma?

-The Adverse Childhood Experiences (ACE) Study by the Centers for Disease Control and Prevention (CDC) found that trauma and neglect in childhood lead to dramatically higher risks for serious health problems.
+The Adverse Childhood Experiences (ACE) Study found that trauma and neglect in childhood lead to dramatically higher risks for serious health problems.
 Those with an ACE score of 4 or more (who experienced multiple traumas growing up) were:

-Nearly four times more likely to have heart disease, cancer, or respiratory illnesses
+Nearly 4x more likely to have heart disease, cancer, or respiratory illnesses

 Young brains are especially sensitive during development.
 As our brains form, they create the framework through which we interpret later experiences.
 For instance, growing up with safe, loving parents leads us to believe others are generally safe and trustworthy.
 In contrast, a chaotic environment may teach us that life is unpredictable and that we are helpless.
 These core beliefs often follow us into adulthood unless challenged.